 \subsection{Wind turbine application}

 Understanding and predicting the performance of wind turbines under realistic wind conditions is paramount when designing them.
 Consequently, reliability analysis of stochastic models has often focused on wind turbines, as shown in numerous studies \cite{Choe_2015,Choe_2016,Choe_2017,Cao_2019,Pan_2020,Li_2021}.
 The typical design process involves two steps: generating wind excitations and conducting aero-elastic simulations to model the interaction between wind inflow, aerodynamics, and structural dynamics.
 While the aero-elastic model itself is deterministic, stochasticity arises from the wind excitation.
-The wind loads are represented as 10-minute spatio-temporal random fields defined by \textit{macroscopic parameters} such as wind speed and turbulence intensity.
+The wind loads are represented as 10-minute random fields defined by \textit{macroscopic parameters} such as wind speed and turbulence intensity.
 Although these parameters simplify wind modeling, they do not fully characterize the wind inflow.
-Consequently, multiple wind fields can be generated from the same parameters, leading to different dynamical responses.
+Consequently, multiple wind fields can be generated from the same parameters, requiring a stochastic treatment of the problem.

 We test our methodology using the dataset from \cite{Barone_2012}, which includes the equivalent of 96 years of operational data for the onshore 5 MW NREL reference turbine \citep{Jonkman_2009_WindTurbine}.
 Stochastic wind inflow is generated using the NREL TurbSim code \citep{Jonkman_2009_TurbSim}, with average wind speed and turbulence intensity as inputs.
 The wind speed is modeled using a truncated Rayleigh distribution, following \cite{Moriarty_2008}.
 The average wind speed $U$ is 10 m/s (untruncated), with cut-in and cut-off speeds of 3 m/s and 25 m/s, respectively.
 Turbulence intensity is specified deterministically as a function of mean wind speed, following the IEC normal turbulence model \citep{iec_2005_61400}, making wind speed the only random variable in this study.
 Aero-elastic simulations are performed using the FAST code \citep{Jonkman_2005,jonkman2013addendum}.